 AI YouTube Keyword Generator

 You can also use our AI keyword tool to discover relevant terms and drive traffic to your videos.
-All you have to do is place is them in your titles and descriptions, then hit publish!
+All you have to do is place them in your titles and descriptions, then hit publish!

 Here, we use the phrase "YouTube Short" to generate related keywords.